Doctor Of Health Sciences

 The Natural Pathway to the Degree

-Other students who join our program come from a variety of academic backgrounds and have diverse practical experiences.
-Those who have previously earned a master’s degree in any discipline can complete the program in 48 credit hours.
+Students who join our program come from a variety of academic backgrounds in the health sciences (including the MPH and MHA degree programs) and have a variety of diverse practical experiences.
+Those who have previously earned a master’s degree in any discipline can complete the program in 45 credit hours.

 Students can complete the program on a full-time or part-time basis, depending on their needs and interests.